 - Costs in this post will only include my family of four, not the others we traveled with

 Cost of a Disney World Vacation

-I hesitate to even talk about credit card reward points because I believe they do more harm than good for most people, so be cautious if you decide to take a similar route.
+I hesitate to talk about credit card reward points because I believe they do more harm than good for most people, so be cautious if you decide to take a similar route.
 If you don’t meet the spending requirements or rack up a bunch of debt in the process, it completely negates any benefits.
-Even if you do pay off your card every month, research shows that people spend more when using a credit card than cash or even a debit card.
+Even if you pay off your card every month, research shows that people spend more when using a credit card than cash or even a debit card.

 Total Cost: $45 (~$1,600 without using points)

 Hotel and Park Tickets

 We decided to stay at Disney’s Pop Century Resort.
 This property came highly recommended due to its location and kid-friendly setup.
 There were three pools, an arcade, and a food court.
 We didn’t spend much time on-site, but it mainly was either at the pool or arcade when we did.

 The rooms were kind of small, but Disney made the most of the space.
 One of the beds folded up into the wall and doubled as a table when up.
 There were lots of nooks and crannies for storage.
 Also, each room included a small fridge which came in handy.

 I’m lumping hotel and park tickets together since we purchased both in the same package.
 We decided to go to three parks and spent one day just hanging out at the pool.